CCurly/CCurly.github.io/README.md

 ##About

-I am a developer of ios from China, Curly.
+I am a developer of iOS from China, Curly.

 This is a blog to share and record somthing, furthermore, to make me stay hungry and foolish.